-Is it a bird Pokémon?
+Is it a bear Pokémon?
 Is it a bat Pokémon?
-No that’s right, it’s a bird Pokémon, in fact, it’s a full list full of them.
+No, that’s right, it’s a bird Pokémon – in fact, it’s a whole list full of them.
 We’ve seen Pidoves, Pidgeys, and much more in our time scouring the skies of Hoenn, Kanto, and beyond, and like the expert birdwatchers we are, we’re here to report back on our findings of the finest of the flock.

 To get ahead of the curve on the next big Pokémon adventure, be sure to get to grips with the Pokémon Scarlet & Violet starters, Pokémon Scarlet & Violet legendaries, as well as any other Pokémon Scarlet & Violet new Pokémon Game Freak has confirmed.
 Or, if you want another list you can angrily disagree with, as is the way with Pokémon-related lists, take a browse through our picks for the best starter Pokémon.

 With that out of the way, let’s take flight and check out the best bird Pokémon.

 Who else could make the top of this list?
 Lugia is one of the most iconic Pokémon around, introduced for Pokémon 2000 and box art star for Pokémon Silver, this psychic/flying-type is a behemoth of a bird, and nails the franchise formula of legendary beasts that are as beautiful as they are intimidating.

 There’s little that needs to be said about Lugia, a beast in battle, a formidable design, and probably the most famous shadow form in all of Pokémon.
 So yeah, Lugia is one of the best gen 2 Pokémon around.

 I can’t pick all three because it’s too obvious, so if I have to decide on a preferred legendary bird, it will have to be the spiky lightning chicken Zapdos, generation one’s incredible flying and electric Pokémon.